Esteve32/HumanAI-Diplomacy-Wisdom-Council/replit.md

 ### Routes
 - `/` - Homepage with all sections
-- `/chat/:figureId` - Individual chat pages for personas
+- `/chat/:figureId` - Individual user-to-AI chat pages for personas
+- `/ai-dialogue` - AI-to-AI dialogue staging and viewing page
 - `/terms` - Terms of Service (with beta disclaimers)
 - `/privacy` - Privacy Policy (with GDPR/CCPA compliance)

+### Future Improvements (from Architect Review)
+- Centralize persona metadata to eliminate frontend/backend duplication and ID drift
+- Enhance AI dialogue UX with progress indicators and better error handling for long-running generations
+- Expand persona roster from 3 to all 51 figures in personaDatabase
+- Consider PostgreSQL migration for production persistence